jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

     (ii) trading stock; and
     (iii) consumable aids; and
     (iv) property to be purchased or otherwise acquired or sold or otherwise disposed of for private or domestic purposes only
-  - **right in the specified property** , in the definition of core acquisition price, means— provided that the mere right to enforce any agreement for the sale and purchase of property or any specified option does not of itself constitute a right in the specified property
+  - **right in the specified property** , in the definition of core acquisition price, means—provided that the mere right to enforce any agreement for the sale and purchase of property or any specified option does not of itself constitute a right in the specified property
     (a) the right to possession of the property; or (b) the right to any income or the right to control or influence the disposition of income derived from the property; or (c) the right, directly or indirectly, to exercise, or to influence any other person in the exercise of, any decisionmaking in respect of the property; or